-Standard retail cost- sharing (in-network) (up to a 30-day supply) Mail-order cost-sharing (up to a 30-day supply) Long-term care (LTC) cost-sharing (up to a 31-day supply) Out-of-network cost- sharing (Coverage is limited to certain situations; see Chapter 3 for details.) (up to a 30-day supply) Cost-sharing Tier 1 (Includes most generic drugs) \$10 \$7 \$10 \$10 Cost-sharing Tier 2 (Includes some generic drugs and brand drugs that are more cost-effective than comparable brand drugs in cost- sharing Tier 3) \$30 \$20 \$30 \$30 Cost-sharing Tier 3 (Includes brand and generic drugs that offer no significant clinical or cost advantage over drugs in cost-sharing Tier 2) \$65 \$43 \$65 \$65 Covered Vaccines \$0 Mail-order is not available for covered Vaccines \$0 \$0
+Standard retail cost- sharing (in-network) (up to a 30-day supply) Mail-order cost-sharing (up to a 30-day supply) Long-term care (LTC) cost-sharing (up to a 31-day supply) Out-of-network cost- sharing (Coverage is limited to certain situations; see Chapter 3 for details.) (up to a 30-day supply) Cost-sharing Tier 1 (Includes most generic drugs) \$5 Mail-order is not available for drugs in Tier 1 \$5 \$5 Cost-sharing Tier 2 (Includes some generic drugs and brand drugs that are more cost-effective than comparable brand drugs in cost-sharing Tier 3) \$10 Mail-order is not available for drugs in Tier 2 \$10 \$10 Cost-sharing Tier 3 (Includes brand and generic drugs that offer no significant clinical or cost advantage over drugs in cost-sharing Tier 2) \$25 Mail-order is not available for drugs in Tier 3 \$25 \$25 Covered Vaccines \$0 Mail-order is not available for covered Vaccines \$0 \$0

-You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier.
+You won't pay more than \$35 (or the applicable tier copay, whichever is lower) for a one-month supply of each covered insulin product regardless of the cost-sharing tier.